marmelab/ra-strapi/packages/ra-strapi/README.md

 ### Using an API key

-Create an httpClient with `strapiHttpClient`, specifying the authType to `apiKey`.
+Create an httpClient with `strapiHttpClient`, specifying the authType to `apiKey` and the key.
-Make sure to have a environment variable `STRAPI_API_KEY` containing the API key.
 Create a dataProvider giving the baseURL of your Stapi instance, and the httpClient you created.

 ```tsx